Key takeaways:

 - Pressure washing or power washing

-If you’re a house painter, you’ll need the following painting supplies:
+If you’re a house painter, start with this painting equipment list:

 - A few brushes of different sizes